 |

-- Define and use the following quality tools and techniques.
+- Apply the following quality tools and techniques.
 (Apply)

 |

-- Describe and use the following tools and techniques in various situations.
-(Apply)
+- Define and describe the following tools and techniques in various situations.

 1. Environmental and safety support

-- Define and use various resources related to personal and environmental safety: safety data sheets (SDS), material data sheet (MDS), and personal protective equipment (PPE).
+- Define and use various resources related to personal and environmental safety, such as safety data sheets (SDS), material data sheets (MDS), and personal protective equipment (PPE).
 (Apply)

 2. Reference documents

-- Identify and use national and international standards (ISO, ANSI, ASTM, QS) and customer requirements as authorities that support processes and procedures used to ensure quality products.
+- Identify and use national and international standards (e.g., ISO, ANSI, ASTM, QS, and NIST) and customer requirements as authorities that support processes and procedures used to assure quality products.
 (Apply)

 - Describe how employees can be empowered and the value they add to project teams or quality improvement teams.
-Describe typical team roles and responsibilities: facilitator, ground rules, project, or team charter.
-Describe the four stages of team development: forming, storming, norming, performing.
+Describe typical team roles and responsibilities, such as facilitator, ground rules, and project or team charter.
+Describe the stages of team development: forming, storming, norming, performing, and adjourning.
 (Remember)

 4. Quality documentation